 Non-Emergency Messaging

 There is currently no non-emergency messaging option with the rescueME PLB1.
-This is a situation common to basically all devices that use the COSPAS-SARSAT network and dispatch system.
-For non-emergency messaging you must choose a different device and purchase a subscription that costs way more than the free registration of the PLB1.
+This is a situation common to all devices that use the COSPAS/SARSAT network and dispatch system.
+For non-emergency messaging, you must choose a different device and purchase a subscription that costs way more than the free registration of the PLB1.

 Signal Coverage

-The COSPAS-SARSAT system covers the entire world.
+The COSPAS/SARSAT system covers the entire world.
 Of course, as noted above, all satellite communications are vulnerable to terrain, forests or buildings, and electronic interference.
 The PLB1 is just as vulnerable to this as any other device.
+With a two-way communication device, you learn, while sending and receiving routine messages, what sorts of terrain will have a good signal.
+In the unlikely event that you need to send an emergency message, you can use that knowledge.
+With the PLB1, you won't have that opportunity to learn.
+Just realize that it will only work with a pretty wide view of the sky.

-Coverage for all COSPAS-SARSAT devices is precisely the same as the Ocean Signal.
+Coverage for all COSPAS/SARSAT devices is precisely the same as it is for this one.
 The Iridium network employed by the others is worldwide as well, but it uses different satellites.
-The coverage of the Iridium Network will interact with local terrain differently than that of the COSPAS-SARSAT system.
-The GlobalStar network used by still others is not worldwide but seems to cover much of the territory that most Americn adventurers visit.
+The coverage of the Iridium Network will interact with local terrain differently than that of the COSPAS/SARSAT system.
+The GlobalStar network used by still others is not worldwide but seems to cover much of the territory that most American adventurers visit.

 Ease of Use

-The Ocean Signal is the easiest device to use in our tests.
-Set-up requires you to fill out an online form and mount a mailed sticker.
+The rescueME PLB1 is easy to use.
+Set-up requires you fill out an online form and mount a mailed sticker.
 You can make some changes to your registration if needed, but you are then good to go for two years.
 You renew, for free, every two years.
-If you have a life-threatening emergency, there are basic activation instructions right on the device housing.
+If you have a life-threatening emergency, there are basic activation instructions printed right on the device housing.

 Portability